LiliaFramework/Lilia/docs/docs/hooks/attribute_hooks.md

 ## Overview

 Attributes may define callback functions that run when their values are first initialized or when certain events occur, such as temporary boosts.
 These functions live on the `ATTRIBUTE` table of each attribute definition and are entirely optional.
+At the time of writing the only built‑in attribute hook is `OnSetup`.

 ---